Mohammed522-dot/Flutter_news_Riverpod/README.md

 Describes the logic processing required for the presentation.
 Communicates directly with the Providers from the domain layer.
 Project Description
-main.dart file has services initialization code and wraps the root MyApp with a ProviderScope main/app.dart has the root MaterialApp and initializes AppRouter to handle the route throughout the application. services abstract app-level services with their implementations.
+main.dart file has services initialization code and wraps the root MyApp with a ProviderScope
-The shared folder contains code shared across features

-    theme contains general styles (colors, themes & text styles) model contains all the Data models needed in the application. http is implemented with D